Home > Library > Research Bias > Selection Bias

 Selection Bias Example

-A selection bias example is a study on the effectiveness of a new medication for a particular health condition that recruits participants only from a single clinic or hospital.
+A study on the effectiveness of a new medication for a particular health condition that recruits participants only from a single clinic or hospital.
 If the participants from this clinic or hospital have access to better healthcare facilities and resources compared to the general population, it can introduce selection bias.

 The results of the study may overestimate the effectiveness of the medication because the participants selected are not representative of the broader population with the health condition.